In actual fact, it’s a clever way of communicating which saves businesses millions. Attention piqued yet?

 These days, we’re faced with a veritable barrage of information.
 It invades our every moment through the letterbox, on our televisions, on our laptops, on our smartphones, in every single form of media, even grocery or clothes shopping.
 It’s endless.

-When you’re drowning in a sea of information, the normal reaction is to switch off and block out the noise – exactly the last thing you want as a brand.
+Drowning in a sea of information?
+The normal reaction is to switch off and block out the noise – exactly the last thing you want as a brand.

 But here’s where information design steps in.
-It helps us cope with information overload by presenting important details in a way that can be absorbed quickly and with as little effort as possible.
+It helps us cope with information overload by helping readers understand all the details with as little effort as possible.

 So how does it work?